leonlinsx/minimal-mistakes/_posts/2020-07-22-gpt3-take-one.md

 31. Ok, so I'm pretty sure the first function actually has a [bias unit](https://ayearofai.com/rohan-5-what-are-bias-units-828d942b4f52 "bias"), so it also takes another input.
 But that overly complicates the main text explanation, so I'm leaving it out.
 40. You can verify this in the [GPT-3 paper page 8,](https://arxiv.org/pdf/2005.14165.pdf "paper") where they say "We use the same model and architecture as GPT-2, including the modified initialization, pre-normalization, and reversible tokenization described therein, with the exception that we use alternating dense and locally banded sparse attention patterns in the layers of the transformer, similar to the Sparse Transformer"
 41. This is the part of the transformer model where [they embed the word, and then calculate smaller query, key, and value vectors by mapping the embedded word vector on to a pre-trained weighted matrix](https://youtu.be/S0KakHcj_rs?t=1083 "youtube")
+42. The first step was getting the query, key, value vectors.
+Then we take the dot product of the query vector with the key vectors of other words to see how much focus to place on other words.
+Then we divide by the dimension of the key vectors.
+Then we do a [softmax function](https://towardsdatascience.com/softmax-function-simplified-714068bf8156 "soft").
+Then we take multiply the results by the value vectors.
+And finally we take the sum of all that, to get one final vector to use in the next part of the process.
+43. They use sine and cosine functions, see [page 6 of the original paper](https://arxiv.org/pdf/1706.03762.pdf "sin").
+They needed something periodic so that the model could extend to different interval lengths.
+44. See [page 8 of the paper, n layers](https://arxiv.org/pdf/2005.14165.pdf "gpt").
+I'm unsure if this is encoder plus decoder layers, in which case it'd be half of 96, or just the encoder layers.
+45. Technically there's another linear layer neural network and softmax layer [after the decoding layers](http://jalammar.github.io/illustrated-transformer/ "linear"), but have left out for simplicity.

 *If you liked this, sign up for my [finance and tech newsletter:](https://avoidboringpeople.substack.com/ "ABP")*